-Wondering about the lowest-stress bike routes to Bohol Circle Immigrant Park, and the dock where the water shuttle to Oakland (aka Woodstock) will launch early next summer?
+Wondering about the lowest-stress bike routes to Bohol Circle Immigrant Park, and the dock where the water shuttle to Oakland (aka Woodstock) will launch?
 Here are a few options to consider, all starting from the Cross Alameda Trail, west to east:

 Option 1: There’s a path through the linear park just east of Main Street that gets you to Singleton, a quiet street that connects to a path on Bette.
-Alternatively, you can take a left off of Singleton onto Mosley, then cut through the little parking lot just east of the field to a sidewalk-level path, and cut into the park at Bette.
-The new Bay Trail there doesn’t go all the way through to the waterfront yet, but you can zigzag around the construction or just take Mitchell to the entrance at Fifth Street.
+Alternatively, you can take a left off of Singleton onto Mosley, then cut through the little parking lot just east of the field to a sidewalk-level path, go a long block, then take a left onto the Bay Trail at Bette to get to the waterfront.

 Option 2: For people comfortable riding in paint-only bike lanes with a bit of faster traffic, consider going north along Fifth Street all the way to the park, or take a little jog at Stargell to get on a path that goes west for a block and puts you on Bette, a quiet side street with a path.
 This avoids the busiest part of Fifth Street.